gopalshivapuja/n8n-setup-on-oracle-cloud/README.md

     # docker ps -a
     ```

-    You should see `n8n` and `caddy` containers in the "Up" state. *(Consider adding a screenshot of the 'podman ps -a' output)*
+    You should see `n8n` and `caddy` containers in the "Up" state.

 ## 6. Post-Setup and Access

 1.  **Access n8n**:

     Open your web browser and navigate to `https://your_domain.com` (replace `your_domain.com` with the domain you configured).
-Caddy will automatically handle the SSL/TLS certificate provisioning, so it might take a minute or two for the HTTPS to become active on the first run. *(Consider adding a screenshot of the n8n login/setup page)*
+Caddy will automatically handle the SSL/TLS certificate provisioning, so it might take a minute or two for the HTTPS to become active on the first run.

 2.  **Initial n8n Setup**: